Johnston Health Restrictions for Facility Visitors and Vendors

 All approved visitors and any vendors visiting Johnston Health will be issued masks at hospital entrances, which they will be asked to wear for the duration of the visit.

 Johnston Health remains committed to patient-centered, safe care throughout all of our hospitals.
 As the COVID-19 situation has evolved over the last few weeks, our policy is evolving as well.

-- No visitors under the age of 18 will be allowed to visit for the foreseeable future.
+No visitors under the age of 18.

 Outpatient Clinics/Outpatient Departments: